Responsible Person for Hazardous Paint Management

 It is designed to provide a basic understanding of the hazards lead presents for the human body, and how careful attention to training and hygiene can provide safe working conditions on such projects.

-The content of this course meets the broad requirements of the SafeWork Australia Inorganic Lead Standard [NOHSC 1012:1994], and of Australian Standard 4361.1, Guidelines for lead paint management, Part 1, Industrial applications.
+The content of this course meets the broad requirements of the SafeWork Australia Inorganic Lead Standard [NOHSC 1012:1994], and of AS/NZS 4361.1:2017 Guide to hazardous paint management, Part 1 – Lead and other hazardous metallic pigments in industrial applications.